christophernhill/rc_howtos/examples/Using-Gaussian/README.md

 The examples in this guide will use the hexclethane.com file.
 You can either:

-* Right click the 'hexclethane.com' link below and click 'Save Link As'
+* Right click the 'hexclethane.com' link above and click 'Save Link As'

 * Copy and paste the information into a blank file and name it hexclethane.com